Nikola0790/dummy-api/README.md

 # Project name

 DUMMY API

 ## Project status

 This project is currently in development.
+Users can view posts about dogs, then can edit post and can create new post.

+## Installation and Setup Instructions

+Clone down this repository.
+You will need node and npm installed on your machine.

+Installation:

+npm install

+To Start Server React:

+npm start

+To Visit App:

+localhost:3000

 # Getting Started with Create React App